 Deposit and loan products offered by Wells Fargo Bank N.A., Member FDIC.

 Wells Fargo Wealth Management provides products and services through Wells Fargo Bank, N.A., and its various affiliates and subsidiaries.
-Brokerage products are offered through Wells Fargo Advisors, LLC, Member SIPC, a registered broker-dealer and separate non-bank affiliate of Wells Fargo & Company.
+Brokerage products and services are offered through Wells Fargo Advisors.
+Wells Fargo Advisors is a trade name used by Wells Fargo Clearing Services, LLC and Wells Fargo Advisors Financial Network, LLC, Members SIPC, separate registered broker-dealers and non-bank affiliates of Wells Fargo & Company.

 Wells Fargo & Company and its affiliates do not provide legal advice.